-If I register as a learner, will taking part affect my driving licence in any way?
+If I registered as a learner, will taking part affect my driving licence in any way?

 No. Taking part in the research will not affect the process of getting your licence in any way.
 You can sign up for and take your theory test and driving test in the normal way.

-If I register as a learner, will I still need to pay for driving lessons?
+If I registered as a learner, will I still need to pay for driving lessons?

 Yes, any training you receive as part of the research is additional to driving lessons and will not replace the lessons you have with your approved driving instructor.

-If I register as a test passer, will taking part affect my insurance in any way?
+If I registered as a newly-qualified driver, will taking part affect my insurance in any way?

 No. Taking part in the trial should not impact on your insurance policy at all.